-More interesting are the degenerate symmetry-protected BICs.
-The $M$ point modes of either square or hexagonal lattices have no such degenerate modes because the $C_{2v}$ point group has no degenerate irreducible representation (a rectangle is not identical in the $x, y$ direcitons).
+Of more interest here are the degenerate symmetry-protected BICs.
+The $M$ point modes of either square or hexagonal lattices have no such degenerate modes because the $C_{2v}$ point group has no degenerate irreducible representation (a rectangle is not identical in the $x, y$ directions).
 However, the $\psi_{\Gamma,E_2}^{m,n}$ for $Hex_\Gamma$, $\psi_{X,E}^{m,n}$ for $Sq_X$, and $\psi_{K,E_1}^{m,n}$ and $\psi_{K,E_2}^{m,n}$ for $Hex_K$ are degenerate symmetry-protected BICs.
-Therefore, a polarization insensitive filter or modulator must use one of these lattices in order to utilize the advantages of symmetry-protected BICs (that is, a Q-factor controllable by Eq. (\ref{Qdelt}) independent of the band structure, following, for instance, the approach outlined in Ref.~\cite{overvig_dimerized_2018} for one-dimensional, polarization dependent devices).
+Therefore, a polarization insensitive filter or modulator must use one of these lattices in order to utilize the advantages of quasi-BICs (that is, a Q-factor controllable by Eq. (\ref{Qdelt}) independent of the band structure).
 We consider the degenerate modes in each of these three lattices in turn.

-The $Hex_\Gamma$ supports the $E_2$ modes, which are uncoupled to free space in the absence of a perturbation ($E_1 \otimes E_2 = B_1 + B_2 + E_1$, which does not contain $\Gamma_1$ in $C_{6v}$) and are therefore degenerate BICs.
-Reference to the catalogue shows that reducing the symmetry to $C_{3v}$ or lower may allow coupling to these modes.
-A polarization independent filter or modulator with Q-factor following Eq. (\ref{Qdelt}) could be made utilizing the $E_2$ modes of a $Hex_\Gamma$ lattice using either the $p31m$ or $p3m1$ entry of the catalogue.
+The $Hex_\Gamma$ supports the $E_2$ modes, which are uncoupled to free space in the absence of a perturbation ($E_1 \otimes E_2 = B_1 + B_2 + E_1$, which does not contain $\Gamma_1$ in $C_{6v}$) and are degenerate BICs.
+Reference to the catalog shows that reducing the symmetry to $C_{3v}$ or lower may allow free-space coupling to these modes.
+A polarization independent filter or modulator with Q-factor following Eq. (\ref{Qdelt}) could be made utilizing the $E_2$ modes of a $Hex_\Gamma$ lattice according to either the $p31m$ or $p3m1$ entry of the catalog.

 The $Sq_X$ lattice supports degenerate modes that are bound in the unperturbed lattice.
 Upon perturbation, they are brought to the $\Gamma$ point, allowing coupling to free space at normal incidence.
-Several space groups in the $Sq_X$ lattice leave these modes uncoupled in the continuum, making them BICs, while most others allow for coupling with a spectral feature obeying Eq. (\ref{Qdelt}).
-The space groups with $C_{4v}$ and $C_4$ leave the eigenfrequencies degenerate, while lower order symmetry groups have birefringent behavior.
-Therefore, a polarization independent filter or modulator with Q-factor following Eq. (\ref{Qdelt}) may be made utilizing the $E$ modes of a $Sq_X$ lattice using any of the $p4m$, $p4g$, or $p4$ entries of the catalogue as reference.
+Several space groups in the $Sq_X$ lattice leave these modes uncoupled in the continuum, making them BICs, while most others allow coupling, making them quasi-BICs.
+The space groups with $C_{4v}$ and $C_4$ leave the eigenfrequencies degenerate, while lower order symmetry groups introduce birefringent behavior.
+Therefore, a polarization independent filter or modulator with Q-factor following Eq. (\ref{Qdelt}) may be made utilizing the $E$ modes of a $Sq_X$ lattice according to any of the $p4m$, $p4g$, or $p4$ entries of the catalog as reference.